fambruosi/stopwatch/README.md

 ## Acknowledgements

-- Inspired by REAPER, Max/MSP, and open-source OSC tools.
+- Meant to be used with REAPER, Cycling '74 Max or any other open-source OSC tools.

 ## License